wp-plugins/the-welcomizer/readme.txt

 Thanks for your feedback and support!

-Stay tuned, and do your updates.
+Stay tuned, and do your updates...

 The Welcomizer has Spirit!